dzungpng/brick-optimization-builder/README.md

 Our tool creates a mesh composed of LEGO geometry as output.
 If choosing to iterate manually (that is, “Iterate until stable” is not checked), the user can see whether or not this layout is stable through the BOBNode attributes.
 Time permitting, we may also investigate using another third party software to output a .pdf file with images of each layer of the final LEGO mesh to act as an instruction set for the user.

-## Software Design and Development
+## III.
+Software Design and Development
 We used the following classes and data structures to carry out the algorithms presented in our paper.

 Brick: